unstableconfiguration/dnd-utilities/5e/character-notes/barbican-brady.md

 * Ismark Golyanovich?. - Burgomeister of Barovia
     -- Been under attack.
 Offering 10gp/party member (60gp) to help fight off the wolves.
 * Irena? - Sister of Ismark
+    * (from eva) Her soul - She shares the same sword as Tatiana- the woman who Strahd Loved, but who was meant to marry his Brother.
+It is said that she died after his death, unwilling to marry Strahd.
 * Erik the Bartender
     -- Put up with our shit

+* Priest Donovich
+* Jasper Audience

 Places:
     Barovia: Village in a valley between two valley.